 This distinction is important, since AUX outputs(and OUTPUTs from autopilots without an IOMCU) can be used as GPIOs as well as PWM or Dshot.
 While MAIN outputs can only be used for PWM.

 A few autopilots that do NOT use an IOMCU label their outputs as MAIN, so actually do have the capability of use as GPIOs and/or Dshot ESC control outputs.
 CUAV V5 Nano and Holybro Pixhawk 4 Mini are examples.

 Often these outputs are provided on 3 pin connector strips supplying or distributing servo power and ground, in addition to the individual output signals.
 This power is usually provided externally, such as by the ESC or a BEC, although some autopilots provide this power from internal regulators.

 An example for Copters using only motors.
 In this case, only ESC signal lines are being connected.

-For Rovers connect the throttle and steering wires to the main output signal pins:
+For Rovers connect the throttle and steering wires to the main output signal pins.
+The default settings are:

-The skid-steer parameters are used to configure vehicles that have fixed wheels and steer like tank tracks (do not use servos to steer the wheels but rather use differential speed between the left and right wheels).
-The parameters are: SKID_STEER_OUT and SKID_STEER_IN.
-When enabled, autopilot’s output RC1 is used for the left track control, and output RC3 is used for right track control.
+The skid-steer output function parameters are used to configure vehicles that have fixed wheels and steer like tank tracks (ie. do not use servos to steer the wheels but rather use differential speed between the left and right wheels).
+The SERVOx_FUNCTION for the outputs used for each side’s motor are set using the

 Connect buzzer and safety switch¶